MobiBench: Multi-Branch, Modular Benchmark for Mobile GUI Agents: Evaluation

-Given these constraints, we instead measure the estimated \textit{latency efficiency}\footnote{Latency estimates were computed using the average throughput (tokens/s) and time-to-first-token (TTFT, s) reported by OpenRouter over the period 2025-11-04 to 2025-11-17: GPT-4.1 (throughput: 60.7 tokens/s, TTFT: 0.839 s) and GPT-4.1 Mini (throughput: 71.5 tokens/s, TTFT: 0.713 s). } of each module: the TSR gain achieved per additional second of latency. \autoref{fig:latency_efficiency}, we display the latency efficiency of techniques that incur extra latency.
-Note that because LFM inference latency is dominated by the number of \textit{output} tokens, techniques that only modify the \textit{input} prompt are excluded from this plot.
-We also exclude \textit{Pre-action Summarization} from this analysis because it runs in parallel with action execution; in our experiments, its generation time never exceeded the system’s 3 second execution window, effectively resulting in zero additional latency.
+\textbf{Latency Analysis.} \autoref{fig:latency_efficiency} reports \textit{latency efficiency}\footnote{Latency estimates were computed using average throughput (tokens/s) and time-to-first-token (TTFT) reported by OpenRouter over 2025-11-04 to 2025-11-17: GPT-4.1 (throughput: 60.7 tokens/s, TTFT: 0.839s) and GPT-4.1 Mini (throughput: 71.5 tokens/s, TTFT: 0.713s)}---the TSR return per unit of added latency---where positive values indicate positive TSR return and negative values indicate negative TSR return (i.e., degrades TSR despite increased latency).
+Since LFM's inference latency is dominated by output token count, techniques that affect only the input (e.g., Screen Parsers, Few-Shot prompting) are excluded. \textit{Pre-action Summarization} is also excluded, as it runs in parallel with action execution and added no measurable latency in our experiments.

-As shown in \autoref{fig:latency_efficiency}, most techniques offer poor returns on latency investment.
-The notable exception is \textit{ReAct} prompting on GPT-4.1 Mini, which demonstrates high latency efficiency.
-Conversely, although \textit{Post-action Summarization} yields the highest absolute TSR for GPT-4.1, its returns per second of delay are minimal.
-Given that \textit{Pre-action Summarization} achieves comparable performance gains without the latency penalty (due to parallelization), it represents a far more practical choice for real-world application.